apache/shardingsphere/docs/blog/content/material/2023_02_15_A_Distributed_Database_Load_Balancing_Architecture_Based_on_ShardingSphere_Demo_&_User_Case.en.md

 ShardingSphere-JDBC is a lightweight Java framework with additional services provided in the JDBC layer.
 ShardingSphere-JDBC simply adds computational operations before the application performs database operations, and the application process still connects directly to the database via the database driver.

-As a result, users don’t have to worry about load balancing with ShardingSphere-JDBC, and can focus on how their application is load balanced.
+As a result, users don't have to worry about load balancing with ShardingSphere-JDBC, and can focus on how their application is load balanced.

 **SharidngSphere-Proxy Load Balancing Solution**